JackGarrard/mblazonry_ARI/source/_patterns/01-molecules/forms/radio-button.md

 title: Multi-purpose radio button for mBlazonry components
 ---

-This multi-purpose radio button is meant to be used with mBlazonry components
+This multi-purpose radio button is in its default state and can be used in a variety of manners.